Quantum spin ice in three-dimensional Rydberg atom arrays: Introduction

 Our work is a proposal for realizing a $U(1)$ quantum spin liquid, described by the deconfined phase of a compact $U(1)$ gauge theory on three-dimensional Rydberg atom arrays, with an eye towards accessing the confinement-deconfinement transition.
+With our proposal, we intend to push the search for a $U(1)$ quantum spin liquid, which has traditionally remained limited to solid state systems, in the direction of three-dimensional Rydberg atom arrays.
+The connection between Rydberg-atom arrays and Abelian gauge theories in one dimension and two dimensions has been studied in depth in the literature before~\cite{cheng2024emergent, ohler2022self, surace2020lattice, cheng2023gauge}; however, this connection in three dimensions has remained unexplored.
+It is known that gauge theories in three dimensions can have a significantly different behavior than those in two dimensions.
+This is illustrated by the compact $U(1)$ gauge theory.
 It was shown by Polyakov~\cite{polyakovCompactGaugeFields1975,polyakov1977} that compact $U(1)$ gauge theory in 2+1 dimensions is always in the confined phase in the thermodynamic limit due to a proliferation of monopole events.
 Therefore we turn to 3+1 dimensions, where Polyakov argued~\cite{polyakov1977} for the existence of both deconfined and confined phases separated by a transition driven by monopole excitations.
 The deconfined phase consists of gapless ``photons'', gapped ``monopoles'' and gapped ``charge'' excitations.
 In the early 2000s, lattice models of spins~\cite{hermele2004} and dimers~\cite{huse2003} on corner-sharing polyhedra were constructed that were strongly argued to realize this phase---a $U(1)$ spin liquid, using perturbation theory, solvable limits~\cite{hermele2004} and later Quantum Monte Carlo simulations~\cite{banerjee2008,shannon2012}.
 Our work is based on a spin model with easy-axis antiferromagnetic interactions introduced by Hermele et al.~\cite{hermele2004} on the pyrochlore lattice consisting of corner-sharing tetrahedra (see Fig.~\ref{fig:pyrochlore_diamond}).

 The classical Ising limit of this model is the widely studied classical spin ice~\cite{bramwell2020history,gingras2011spin,udagawa2021spin,skjaervo2020advances,nisoli2013colloquium}, which has a large residual entropy at low temperatures similar to water-ice~\cite{pauling1935}.
 This is because the ground states form an exponentially degenerate set of states obeying the ``ice rule'' (see Sec.~\ref{sec:proposal}).
 The quantum model in Ref.~\cite{hermele2004} has also been a subject of intense study in the context of pyrochlore materials like $\text{Yb}_2\text{Ti}_2\text{O}_7$ and $\text{Er}_2\text{Ti}_2\text{O}_7$ as potential quantum spin ice (another name for the $U(1)$ spin liquid) candidates~\cite{gingras2014quantum}.